-The Main Issues Report (MIR) is the key consultation stage in the preparation of the LDP.
-The bulk of consultations and engagement will take place following publication of the MIR.
-Information gained from consultation on the MIR will be reviewed and fed back into the Proposed Plan for the LDP.
+The Main Issues Report (MIR) was the key consultation stage in the preparation of the LDP.
+The bulk of consultations and engagement took place following publication of the MIR.
+Information gained from consultation on the MIR has been reviewed and fed back into the Proposed Plan for the LDP.
 Prior to the publication of the MIR some consultations addressing equality matters took place.
-These are discussed in section 4.
+These are discussed in section 4 and in more detail in Appendix 1.